 Dedicated to the few and faithful.

-There are common myths banded about which, to me, seem categorically untrue.
-Among the worst of the genre is that the things we seek will happen upon us when we’re not looking or when we least expect them.
+One common myth that, to me, seems categorically untrue, is that the things we seek will find us when we’re not looking or when we least expect them.

 Dance like no-one is watching,